Bile Duct Cancer

 Radiation Therapy

-Used after surgery or for unresectable tumors to control growth and relieve symptoms.
+Used after surgery or in advanced cases to control tumor growth and relieve symptoms.

 Chemotherapy